-- Do not climb onto the platform while in motion.
+Do not climb onto the platform while in motion.

-- Beware of the system movements to avoid injuries. - Never leave children unattended when they are using the system.
+- Do not use the rear platform while sailing. - Maximum platform load = 300 Kg.
+(Load must be uniformly distributed). - During platform opening or closure: - Beware of the system movements to avoid injuries. - Never leave children unattended when they are using the system.